Bill Forsyth: Biography

 William David Forsyth was born on 29 July 1946 in Glasgow, Scotland.
-After leaving Knightswood School at the age of 17, he spent eight years making short documentary films, having formed Tree Films with fellow Scotsman Charles Gormley.
+After leaving Knightswood Secondary School at the age of 17, he spent eight years making short documentary films, having formed Tree Films with fellow Scotsman Charles Gormley.

 Forsyth first came to attention with a low-budget film, That Sinking Feeling, made with youth theatre actors and featuring a cameo appearance by the Edinburgh gallery owner Richard Demarco.
 Its relative success was greatly exceeded by that of his next film, Gregory's Girl, in 1981.
 This featured some of the same actors, in particular John Gordon Sinclair, and the acting debut of Clare Grogan.
 The film was a major hit and won Best Screenplay in that year's BAFTA Awards.
 In 1983, Forsyth wrote and directed Local Hero (1983), produced by David Puttnam and featuring Burt Lancaster.
 It was rated in the top 100 films of the 1980s in a Premiere magazine recap of the decade.
 Forsyth's next film was Comfort and Joy (1984), about a Glasgow radio DJ caught in a rivalry between ice cream companies, which again featured Grogan.

 After Puttnam became the chairman of Columbia Pictures, he financed Forsyth's American debut, Housekeeping, an adaptation of Marilynne Robinson's 1981 novel.
 It was the first time Forsyth made a film based on another work.
 By the time it was released in 1987, Puttnam had been fired by Columbia, and the film was given minimal promotion due to its ties to him.
 Despite a lack of financial success, Housekeeping found critical acclaim and its reputation has continued to grow despite its limited availability.

 Forsyth's next film, Breaking In, was another departure, this time coming from an original script by John Sayles.
 Despite the scale wages for the lead role, Forsyth was able to cast Burt Reynolds, who liked the script and was already a fan of Forsyth's movies.
 Once again, the critical acclaim for Forsyth's work was not matched by financial success.